Updated September 6, 2010

 If you sign up for a release, be sure to go.
 Signing in and having no one show up is no way to maintain a good relationship with the dam operators and says little for our credibility.

-Both bookings and actual usage are supposed to be monitored.
+Both bookings and actual usage are supposedly monitored.